BUILT ON STILTS

 Click on Artist sign-up, above, to register!

-The Built on Stilts Dance Festival is comprised of work by members of the Vineyard Community and professional performing artists from the island and beyond.
+The Built on Stilts Dance Festival is comprised of work by members of the Vineyard community and by professional performing artists from the island, Boston, NYC, Philadelphia, DC, Providence and beyond.